 Okay, so you’ll need that homemade glazing you made, some cotton scrap cloths (t-shirts), and a paint brush.
 The technique is simple, but takes a bit of time.

-Apply the glaze using a fully loaded brush and work in small areas at a time.
+First, apply the glaze using a fully loaded brush and work in small areas at a time.
 For me, I worked in one panel at a time.
-Feel free to try a test spot before you go whole hog.
+What is more, feel free to try a test spot before you go whole hog.

 Here is my partially finished door.
 Again, the neighbors are peering out their windows wondering what in the world I was doing.
 The entire time I’m doing this I’m singing to myself John Denver’s song…”country road, take me home, to the place where I belong…”